-Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Attendance: At The University of Texas at Arlington, attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I expect every student to attend the class, and I may take attendance sporadically.
+As the instructor of this course, I have established the following attendance policy.
+Attendance is mandatory.
+After two absences the student's grade will be lowered 2% for each absence.
+Participation is mandatory; if the student doesn't participate on a daily basis his/her grade will be affected significantly.
 However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.